shrideio/shoebox/src/ci/README.md

       $ sudo docker-compose up -d
       ```

-    Run `$ sudo docker ps` to verify if the listed containers are up and running.
+    Run `$ sudo docker ps | grep ci` to verify if the listed containers are up and running.
 Proceed if no error detected, otherwise run `$ sudo docker logs [container name]` to check the container logs for troubleshooting.

 3. Prepare and run a test build.
 The purpose of the test build is to very if secrets can be fetched from Vault, and the container produced by the build pipeline can be pushed to a private Docker registry.

-    > INFO: The sample project can be found at `$REPO_ROOT/src/ci.build.sample`

-    -  Using the secret `ci.build.sample` with the key-value pair we already created in the vault setup, we are going to be pulling the value for `hello_world` for the ci sample project.

-        - Secret path (_Path for this secret_ field): `ci.build.sample`
-        - Secret key/value: `hello_world`/`Hello world!`

-        The part describing the setup of the `ci.build.sample` secret can be found [here](/src/vault/README.md#create-a-secret).

     -  Create a git user for the CI service for enabling access to repositories.
 Use the values of `DRONE_GIT_USERNAME` and `DRONE_GIT_PASSWORD` from the `secrets.ini` file as username and password accordingly.
 After the user is created, make sure that the user has the setting: "This account has permissions to create Git Hooks" enabled.
 Log in to the Git service and create a repository named `ci.build.sample`.

         > IMPORTANT: For repositories not created under `DRONE_GIT_USERNAME`, adding that user as an admin collaborator should enable access for the CI service.

     - Activate the repository for build